Athenachc/raven2-ambf-crtk/README.md

 ```

 ### Run dataset
+Ensure that the RAVEN-II's left arm is homed by the above steps.

-Open a new terminal and run:
+Then, open a new terminal and run:
 ```
 python3 ~/raven2-ambf-crtk/sim_test.py
 ```